mycelial/mycelial/docs/Mycelite.md

 After you've downloaded and unzipped the extension, you'll need to load the extension and open your SQLite database.
-When the extension is loaded and the SQLite database is opened, it will create a Myceliate journal file which is a sibling file to the SQLite database file.
+When the extension is loaded and the SQLite database is opened, it will create a Mycelite journal file, which is a sibling file to the SQLite database file.
 Make a **note** of the journal `filename` as it will need to be referenced when setting up your pipeline specification in Mycelial.